Missing information?

 More information

-On January 5, 1944, the 379th was dispatched to hit the port facilities at Kiel, Germany.
-A/C 42-31093, Deacon“s Sinners was rammed by an ME-109 after the bomb run, and the airplane blew up and disintegrated.
+A/C 42-31093, Deacon's Sinners was rammed by an Me-109 after the bomb run, and the airplane blew up and disintegrated.

-Thomas was found dead and initially buried on 7 January 1944 at the cemetery Muensterdor, Row 2, Grave 4/7.
+Thomas Eaton was initially buried on 7 January 1944 at the cemetery of Muensterdor.

 Source of information: Astrid van Erp, Terry Hirsch, Carla Mans, www.wwiimemorial.com, www.fold3.com, www.ancestry.com - U.S., Headstone and Interment Records for U.S. Military Cemeteries on Foreign Soil